CBennett15/NC_News_FE/README.md

 # Northcoder News - Front End

-Northcoder News is a responsive web abb project built in React that serves as a news aggregation and commentary board.
+Northcoder News is a responsive web app project built in React that serves as a news aggregation and commentary board.

 The project can be found hosted here: https://nc-news-cb.netlify.com/